ricardofabila/simple_unit_converter/README.md

 ## Completly Open Source

-this project is open source, so if you need even more units, you can easily add them.
+This project is open source, so if you need even more units, you can easily add them.
 Just clone the repo and start coding!

 You can reach me at [_Ricardo Fabila_](https://twitter.com/Ricardo_Fabila "Ricardo Fabila’s Twitter") on twitter.